STORIA

 • Live animals are banned from stage at Eurovision

-• The most covered Eurovision Song Contest song is Domenico Mudugno’s “Nel Blu Dipinto Di Blu” from 1958, also known as Volare.
+• The most covered Eurovision song is Domenico Mudugno’s “Nel Blu Dipinto Di Blu” from 1958, also known as Volare.
 The song has been covered by famous stars such as Dean Martin, Cliff Richard, David Bowie and many more

 Delving into the Eurovision archives: Part One, Part Two.